Understanding the Difference Between IRAs

 Individual retirement accounts, commonly known as IRAs, are worth considering if you’re thinking about how to save for your retirement.
 In fact, IRAs are one of the most powerful retirement savings tools, and investors can choose from several different varieties.

 The first step to opening an IRA is to identify the type of IRA that is appropriate for you.
-From traditional and Roth to inherited IRAs, there are a number of options that are available.
+You can choose from traditional or Roth IRAs to contribute to.
+You may have also inherited one or both of those IRA types, you cannot contribute to the inherited traditional or Roth IRA.
 Once you’ve made the decision to start contributing to an IRA, the next step may be to choose between opening an IRA with the Credit Union or through RBFCU Investments Group, a financial advisory practice of Ameriprise Financial Services, LLC.
 Your dedication to regular contributions, coupled with a reasonable rate of return, may help increase the longevity of your income during retirement.

 As a member of RBFCU you can contribute to an IRA and place your money in an NCUA-insured savings account or a certificate of deposit.
 Compared to investments in the stock market, these are lower-risk accounts that typically can provide more stable and modest yearly returns.
 Dependent upon your retirement goals, your financial health and life stage, Credit Union IRAs may be a good fit.